 8:30 – Registration and breakfast buffet

-9:00 – Introduction by Claus Bülow Christensen
+9:00 – Introduction and market overview by Claus Bülow Christensen

 We started the FutureTV conferences ten years ago and, over the years, have taken pride in trying to draw a precise picture of the future of the television industry.
 In recent years, there has been a great deal of change.

 Streaming technology has enabled video services from the United States to touch every connected user on the planet.
 The combination of streaming and global SVOD has led to major changes in TV industry, both in user behaviour and business models.

 In this introduction Claus Bülow Christensen takes a view at the impact of the global TV and streaming forces on our local market, and try to predict where the next phase of the transformation of the TV industry will take us here in the Nordics.

 We take a close look at the current state of the global Netflix Empire and its continuing growth.
 Can the company keep growing subscriber numbers while keep existing customers loyal?
 Is the original content spending of more than 8 billion dollars in 2018 enough?

 10:00 – Amazon – retails economics and video distribution

 Amazon is clearly warming up to a Nordic market entry, both as a giant retailer on the internet, and as a major streaming service.
 For Amazon, the streaming service Prime Video is a means to secure customer loyalty for buying goods, but with a spending on at least 5 billion dollars on original content in 2018, they also mean serious streaming business.